Artist collaborations can be seen in several ways.

 PET SHOP BOYS featuring PHILIP OAKEY This Used To Be The Future (2009)

 ‘This Used To Be The Future’ was a dream trioet, exclusive to ‘Yes etc’, that featured Neil Tennant, Philip Oakey and Chris Lowe.
 With Lowe actually singing as opposed to just speaking, this triumphant celebration of yesterday’s tomorrow saw Oakey deadpan in that classic disappointed tone that things didn’t quite turn out how Raymond Baxter predicted on ‘Tomorrow’s World’!
-In a style much loved on many a HUMAN LEAGUE tune, he finally resigned himself and at the end, grunted “AMEN!”.
+In that much loved HUMAN LEAGUE style, he finally resigns himself and at grunts“AMEN!”.

-Available on the PET SHOP BOYS deluxe 2CD album ‘Yes etc’ via EMI Music
+Available on the PET SHOP BOYS album ‘Yes: Further Listening 2008-2010’ via EMI Music

 RÖYKSOPP featuring ROBYN The Girl & The Robot (2009)